TeamREPENTOGON/REPENTOGON/features.md

 ## void EntityPlayer:SetItemState(CollectibleType CollectibleType)
 This is used for thrown/2-input items (e.g. Bob's Rotten Head).

-## void EntityPlayer:AddCacheFlags(CacheFlag CacheFlag, bool EvaluateItems)
+## void EntityPlayer:AddCacheFlags(CacheFlag CacheFlag, bool EvaluateItems = false)
-Now accepts an optional `bool` to determine if EntityPlayer:EvaluateItems() should be called after adding cache flags.
+Now accepts an optional `bool` to determine if EntityPlayer:EvaluateItems() should be automatically called after adding cache flags.
+In most cases, you'll want to do this.

 ## HealthType EntityPlayer:GetHealthType()